Content

 • Ask questions.
 Don’t be afraid to ask questions about anxiety medication.
 This will help you make an informed decision and reduce any fears you may have.

 • Discuss your options.
-Your doctor may suggest different types of medication, such as SSRIs or benzodiazepines, depending on your symptoms and medical history.
+Your doctor may suggest different types of medication, such as SSRIs, SSNRIs, or benzodiazepines, depending on your symptoms and medical history.
 Discuss each option’s benefits and potential side effects to determine the best fit for you.

 • Follow up.
-After you start taking medication, follow up with your doctor regularly to discuss any changes in symptoms or side effects you may be experiencing.
-This will help ensure you get the right treatment for your anxiety.
+After you start a medication, follow up with your doctor regularly to discuss any changes in symptoms or side effects you may be experiencing, as well as ask to increase the dosage if necessary.
+This will help ensure you receive the optimal treatment for your anxiety.

 How to Get Anxiety Medication Without Insurance?